 Although forex hedging is typically used to limit risk for traders, poor execution of this strategy can be disastrous for your trading account.

-Due to the complexity of hedging in forex, traders can never be fully assured that their hedge will counteract any possible losses.
-Even with a well-designed hedge, it’s possible for both sides to generate a loss, even for experienced traders.
+Due to the complexity of hedging in forex, traders—even experienced traders—can never be fully assured that their hedge will counteract any possible losses.
+Even with a well-designed hedge, it’s possible for both sides to generate a loss.
 Factors such as commissions and swaps should also be carefully considered.

 Traders should not engage in complex hedging strategies until they have a strong understanding of market swings and how to time trades to capitalize on price volatility.
 Poor timing and complex pairing decisions could lead to rapid losses within a short period of time.

-Experienced traders can use their knowledge of market swings and the factors affecting these price movements, as well as a strong familiarity with the forex correlation matrix, to protect their profits and continue creating revenue through the use of timely forex hedges.
+Experienced traders can use their knowledge of market swings, the factors affecting these price movements, and a strong familiarity with the forex correlation matrix to protect their profits and continue creating revenue through the use of timely forex hedges.